duceppemo/mashID/README.md

                         Output directory
   -d /path/to/mash_databse.msh, --database /path/to/mash_databse.msh
                         Mash sketch database.
 Will run a Mycobacteria mash database by default.
+  --identity 0.9        Minimum identity to report.
+[0-1].
+Default is 0.9 --p-value 0.05        Maximum p-value to report
+  -n 10, --n-hits 10    Number of top-hits to report (sorted by % identity).
+Default is 10.
   -t 16, --threads 16   Number of threads.
 Default is maximum available(16).
 Optional.
   -p 2, --parallel 2    Number of samples to process in parallel.
 Default is 2.
 Optional.
   -m 57, --memory 57    Memory in GB.
 Default is 85% of total memory (57)